Welcome to Sainsbury’s Help Centre

-Some of our products do contain palm oil, yes.
-We're aware palm oil cultivation can contribute to deforestation and climate change, and have a direct impact on the natural habitat of orangutans and other wildlife.
+Some of our products do indeed contain palm oil.
+We're aware palm oil cultivation can contribute to deforestation and climate change, and have a direct impact on the natural habitat of orang-utans and other wildlife.

 We’d like to assure you that we’re committed to sourcing with integrity.
 It’s important the palm oil used in our products is sourced from plantations that can demonstrate they've not endangered tropical rainforests.
 At the same time, we appreciate the economic contribution palm oil makes to many disadvantaged communities in growing regions.
 We understand the need to support these communities to produce sustainable palm oil.

-We're also committed to honest and transparent labelling.
+We are also committed to honest and transparent labelling.
 We were the first British supermarket to identify palm oil rather than ‘vegetable oil’ on the labels of all fresh and chilled food, and we now label all major palm oil ingredients in all of our food products.
-We have also developed our own green dot logo to help customers easily identify where sustainable palm oil is being used in products so look out for this when you next visit our stores.
+We have also developed our own green dot logo to help customers identify easily where sustainable palm oil is being used in food products so look out for this when you next visit our stores.